Peacock struts into the streaming wars touting what makes it different

 Peacock has entered the chat—and it might actually have something to contribute.

 As the last of the presumed major streaming services to launch, Peacock is staring down a crowded playing field with where Netflix and Disney Plus have established themselves as the clear frontrunners.
 Being the O.G. streaming platform, Netflix has accrued a staggering 183 million subscribers worldwide.
-Disney, in addition to its extensive back catalogue, has dropped several buzzy projects onto its still only eight-and-a-half months old service, including The Mandalorian, Hamilton, and the early release of Pixar’s Onward, with Beyonce’s upcoming visual album Black is King coming July 31.
+Disney, in addition to its extensive back catalogue, has dropped several buzzy projects onto its still only eight-and-a-half months old service, including The Mandalorian, Hamilton, and the early release of Pixar’s Onward, with Beyoncé’s upcoming visual album Black is King coming July 31.
 These have given the platform a stronger foothold in the content and subscriber game than other newcomers such Apple TV Plus, Quibi, and HBO Max.

 But to hear Peacock chairman Matt Strauss tell it, his intention isn’t to storm the battlefield with domination in mind.